 This weekend I went camping with some buddies in the Gifford Pinchot State Park Campground in Wellsville, Pennsylvania.
-I travelled directly from work on Friday and two and a half hours later, arrived at the Williams Grove Speedway in the aptly named, Mechanicsburg.
+I travelled directly from work on Friday and two and a half hours later arrived at the Williams Grove Speedway in the aptly named Mechanicsburg.
 We spent the night watching World of Outlaws Sprint Cars race cars thunder around an oval dirt track.
 The noise from 850+ HP V8 engines filled the night.
 Along with red dust from the track.
 But it was exciting.

-We later drove to the campground where I had a well-needed shower.
+We later drove to the campground, where I had a well-needed shower.
 There was red dust in my ears and all over my camera.
 I fell asleep to the sounds of frogs and a gentle breeze blowing in the trees.
 Peaceful.

-The next morning we dined on eggs, bacon and Thomas’s English muffins cooked up on an iron griddle placed over the campfire.
+The next morning we dined on eggs, bacon, and Thomas’s English muffins cooked upon an iron griddle placed over the campfire.
 Joy!

 We spent most of the morning at a jalopy and vintage car show in the Latimore Valley Fairgrounds and Racetrack near York Springs.
-There were a lot of interesting — my word for strange and bizarre — and creative interpretations of the word jalopy.
+There was a lot of interesting — my word for strange and bizarre — and creative interpretations of the word jalopy.

 Later in the day, some of the cars assembled on the race track for the Jalopy Showdown.
 Some of the cars were jalopy hotrods which I got to see a race around yet another dirt track.